Bernanke says banks need bigger capital buffer

 By Pedro Nicolaci da Costa

-STONE MOUNTAIN, Ga., April 9 Federal Reserve Chairman Ben Bernanke said on Monday banks need to have more capital at hand in order to ensure the financial system is stable.
+STONE MOUNTAIN, Georgia Federal Reserve Chairman Ben Bernanke said on Monday banks need to have more capital at hand in order to ensure the financial system is stable.

 Bernanke said regulators were taking steps to force financial institutions to hold higher capital buffers, even if they allow for a long period of implementation to prevent any market disruptions.